 Sasin School of Management was established through the collaboration of the Thai institution Chulalongkorn University and top-rated US Universities, Kellogg School of Management and Wharton.
 It was the first AACSB and EQUIS accredited business school in Thailand.

-Today, The Sasin School of Management MBA has international connections through to the from across the globe, including partnerships with Tsinghua University in China, HEC Paris, and MIT Sloan.
+Today, The Sasin School of Management MBA has international connections from across the globe, including partnerships with Tsinghua University in China, HEC Paris, and MIT Sloan.

 "I was very keen on finding an internationally recognized university," Ann says.